 Walking Distance – 37 km / 23miles

 You will have a thorough briefing with your guide 1 or 2 days before your Lares trek to Machu Picchu.
-Your guide will meet you at your hotel and you can take this opportunity to ask questions and make any final preparations.
+Your guide will meet you at our office in Cusco and you can take this opportunity to ask questions and make any final preparations.

 Day 1: Cusco – Sacred Valley – Fondo Huaran – Cancha Cancha – Acopata